Target Usage: To make use of multiple timelines of work in a local repository.

 fix1 branch]

-Target Merge the two branches while reconciling the conflicting changes in the two branches.
+Target Merge the two branches and reconcile their conflicting changes.

 Preparation